 - Click Add

-- Search for the required app and select the app
+- Search for the app

 - Select Keep approved when app requests new permissions